pswhdev/ivf-predictor/README.md

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+- The App live link is can be seen [here](https://ivf-predictor-2a5c65ec6df4.herokuapp.com/)

-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.

-* Steps to deploy an application on Heroku:
+- Steps to deploy an application on Heroku:

-  * Create an App on Heroku: Log in to your Heroku account at heroku.com, click on "New," and select "Create new app."  * Choose a name for your app and select the appropriate region.
+  - Create an App on Heroku: Log in to your Heroku account at heroku.com, click on "New," and select "Create new app." \* Choose a name for your app and select the appropriate region.

-  * Select Deployment Method: Go to the Deploy tab in your newly created app.
+  - Select Deployment Method: Go to the Deploy tab in your newly created app.

-  * Connect to GitHub: Under Deployment Method, select GitHub.
+  - Connect to GitHub: Under Deployment Method, select GitHub.
 Link your GitHub account to Heroku if not already connected.

-  * Find and Connect Your Repository: Enter your repository name in the search bar, locate it, and click Connect.
+  - Find and Connect Your Repository: Enter your repository name in the search bar, locate it, and click Connect.

-  * Deploy a Branch: Choose the branch you want to deploy (commonly main or master) and click Deploy Branch.
-This will  * trigger the deployment process.
+  - Deploy a Branch: Choose the branch you want to deploy (commonly main or master) and click Deploy Branch.
+This will \* trigger the deployment process.

-  * Access Your Application: Once the deployment is successful, click the Open App button at the top to view your live  * application.
+  - Access Your Application: Once the deployment is successful, click the Open App button at the top to view your live \* application.

-  * Note: Ensure your deployment files, such as Procfile and requirements.txt, are correctly configured to ensure a smooth deployment process.
+  - Note: Ensure your deployment files, such as Procfile and requirements.txt, are correctly configured to ensure a smooth deployment process.

 ## Main Data Analysis and Machine Learning Libraries

 Libraries and usage are listed below:

-* pandas: Data manipulation, reading, and saving datasets.
+- pandas: Data manipulation, reading, and saving datasets.

-* numpy: Numerical operations.
+- numpy: Numerical operations.

-* matplotlib.pyplot: Data visualization, such as feature importance plots.
+- matplotlib.pyplot: Data visualization, such as feature importance plots.

-* seaborn: Data visualization, especially for plots and data exploration.
+- seaborn: Data visualization, especially for plots and data exploration.

-* scipy.stats: Statistical functions used for data analysis.
+- scipy.stats: Statistical functions used for data analysis.

-* plotly.express: Interactive plots for data visualization.
+- plotly.express: Interactive plots for data visualization.

-* plotly.graph_objects: Detailed customization of Plotly plots.
+- plotly.graph_objects: Detailed customization of Plotly plots.

-* joblib: Saving and loading machine learning models efficiently.
+- joblib: Saving and loading machine learning models efficiently.

-* gzip: Handling compressed files.
+- gzip: Handling compressed files.

-* feature_engine: Feature engineering with modules like encoding, imputation, outliers, selection, and transformation.
+- feature_engine: Feature engineering with modules like encoding, imputation, outliers, selection, and transformation.

-* imblearn.under_sampling (RandomUnderSampler): Addressing class imbalance by generating synthetic samples.
+- imblearn.under_sampling (RandomUnderSampler): Addressing class imbalance by generating synthetic samples.

-* sklearn: Comprehensive ML toolkit with submodules  for various tasks, including data preprocessing, model building, evaluation, and feature selection.
+- sklearn: Comprehensive ML toolkit with submodules for various tasks, including data preprocessing, model building, evaluation, and feature selection.

-* tensorflow: Building and training deep learning model.
+- tensorflow: Building and training deep learning model.

-* ydata_profiling: Automated data profiling for exploratory data analysis.
+- ydata_profiling: Automated data profiling for exploratory data analysis.

-* yellowbrick.cluster: Clustering visualizations such as KElbowVisualizer and SilhouetteVisualizer.
+- yellowbrick.cluster: Clustering visualizations such as KElbowVisualizer and SilhouetteVisualizer.

-* ppscore: Predictive Power Score for feature relevance analysis.
+- ppscore: Predictive Power Score for feature relevance analysis.

 ## Credits

 This project was inspired by the walkthrough project 'Churnometer' from Code Institute.